PencilCode/codegym/src/documents/ref/play.html.md

 <span data-dfn="matching triple-quote">"""</span></pre>

 Triple quotes must match, just like regular quotes.
-Put a triple quote before the first line of music, and the put one after the last line of music.
+Put a triple quote before the first line of music, and then put one after the last line of music.

 <h3>Options</h3>